microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Build a reactive Spring Boot microservice, that uses the [Spring reactive stack](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) and is binded to a [Cosmos DB database](https://docs.microsoft.com/en-us/azure/cosmos-db/) in order to access a globally-distributed database with optimum performance.
+Build a reactive Spring Boot microservice that uses the [Spring reactive stack](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) and is bound to a [Cosmos DB database](https://docs.microsoft.com/en-us/azure/cosmos-db/) in order to access a globally-distributed database with optimum performance.

 ---